 Who gets acne?

 Acne is also common in girls who have polycystic ovary syndrome (PCOS).
 PCOS can cause weight problems, acne, excess hair growth and irregular periods.
-So check with your health care provider if you have any of the symptoms.
+Talk with your health care provider if you have any of the symptoms.

 Do over-the-counter medicines work on acne?

 Over-the-counter (no prescription is required) acne medicine that contains benzoyl peroxide (such as Clearasil®, ProActiv® and Oxy®), resorcinol, salicylic acid or sulfur often help with mild acne.
 Each product works slightly differently.
 Products come in soaps, cleansing pads, creams, gels, or lotions.
 Acne preparations may cause a rash or redness.
 Your skin may sting or burn if the medicine is too strong.

 When using over the counter acne medicine, remember:

 - Stop the acne medicine if you have any side effects.

 - It can take up to 2-3 months of using a product to see an improvement in your acne.